jboliv01/yelp_end_to_end_batch_pipeline/README.md

 - Moving the data from the lake to a data warehouse.
 - Transforming the data in the data warehouse to prepare it for visualization.
 - Building a dashboard to display insights from the data effectively.

+## Technologies

+- **Cloud**: AWS S3 services are used for hosting and processing the data.
+- **Workflow orchestration**: Dagster manages the workflow, coordinating tasks such as Spark job execution and data transformation.
+- **Data Warehouse**: Motherduck, a serverless SQL platform, is used for querying and managing data.
+- **Batch processing**: Apache Spark processes the JSON files in the AWS EMR cluster.
+- **Transformations**: dbt models the data within Motherduck, optimizing it for analysis and dashboarding.
+- **Visualization**: Streamlit is used for data visualization.

 ## Data Pipeline